madhu221b/uva-dl2-team11/readme.md

 ## Influence Score experiments

-To obtain run the influence score experiments:
+To run the influence score experiments:
 * navigate to the directory containing model_inference.py.
 * Set up the config files, as was required for model training.
 * Run the following terminal command to generate the raw gradient information: